 Instead of soybeans, I am using white beans in this Tempeh recipe.
 The beans I have used are U.S. pulses.
 You could use any beans.
 It is a beautiful alternative to soy.
 The white beans provide a mild creamy flavor with an earthy, hearty taste perfect for salads or sautéed with your favorite vegetables.

-The tempeh starter culture can be sourced from different health shops depending on your location.
-All you need is patience for this recipe and you will be greatly rewarded, I promise! 🙂 It is way better than store-bought, GMO-free and unpasteurized.
+The Tempeh starter culture can be sourced from different health shops depending on your location.
+All you need is patience for this recipe, and you will be greatly rewarded, I promise!
+It is way better than store-bought, GMO-free, and unpasteurized.

-Organic White Bean Tempeh
+Black Bean Tempeh Recipe

 - 1 tsp tempeh starter

 - Soak the beans overnight (about 16hours).
 Drain and rinse with fresh water and dehull the beans by massaging them into the water until the hulls float up.
 Then pour them out and repeat.
 Dehull as many beans as possible.
 This step will be worth it as it will give you a really smooth and creamier consistency.

 - Cook the beans in 400g of water for about 20min.
 It should be cooked but still crunchy.
 Once the tempeh is done you will be cooking it again, so you want to make sure that it doesn't turn too soft.